 Double click here to add text.

-This is a March 13, 2008 letter from Leigh Revere, a beautiful person and good friend of Chris Conner’s.
-Leigh died shortly after Chris' death.
+March 13, 2008 - a letter from Leigh Revere, a beautiful friend of Chris Conner’s, who died shortly after Chris.

 "I know that it has been said that time heals all wounds, but I miss Chris more and more each day.
 He was my friend and hero.
 I met Chris on May 16, 2007...it was the first day of my chemo treatment.
 We had a tragic yet instant bond.
 Both in our mid 30's, parents of young children and a death sentence.